There are three gums available for making sugar gum paste. Two are natural gum products, and the other is a chemical substitute.

 Gum-Tex – is made from Karaya gum which is a natural gum made from the sap of trees that grow in tropical countries such as India.

-I have not used Gum-Tex myself but I have read reports that say the smell and taste are not very good.
-Because it is not as strong as Tylose or Gum Tragacanth, more is required to make sugar gum paste and the finished product is not so white.
+I have not used Gum-Tex myself, but I have read reports that say the smell and taste are not very good.
+Because it is not as strong as Tylose or Gum Tragacanth, more is required to make gum paste, and the finished product is not so white.

 CMC (Carboxymethylcellulose) – is a chemical substitute which is commonly called Tylose or Tylo powder which are the trade names of CMC manufacturers.